Getting cold because you’re seeing error code 270 from your Lennox® furnace?

-A furnace ignitor should last about three to five years before it breaks and needs to be replaced.
-It can wear out sooner if you don’t replace your air filter when needed, since a dusty one can cause your heating system to short cycle.
+A furnace ignitor should last about three to five years before it breaks and has to be replaced.
+It can break down sooner if you don’t replace your air filter when needed, since a dusty one can cause your furnace to short cycle.

 What Happens When a Furnace Ignitor Breaks Down